jotes/pontoon/CONTRIBUTING.rst

 For example, to add ``foobar`` version 5::

-  $ hashin -r requirements.txt foobar==5
+  $ hashin -r requirements/default.txt foobar==5

-Then open ``requirements.txt`` and move the added dependencies to:
+Then open ``requirements/default.txt`` and move the added dependencies to:
-* the first section if it has no other requirements
+* the first section if they're the top-level requirements
-* the second section if it has sub-dependencies, and add all its dependencies there as well.
+* the ``requirements/constraints.txt`` if they are sub-dependencies, and add all their dependencies there as well.

-That format is documented more extensively inside the ``requirements.txt`` file.
+That format is documented more extensively inside the ``requirements/default.txt`` file.

 Once you are done adding or updating requirements, rebuild your docker environment::